JamesHWade/build-a-chatbot/README.md

 # Build a Chatbot with OpenAI, Shiny, and RStudio

 This workshop will guide you through building your own chatbot using cutting-edge AI services integrated into RStudio.
-You can access the workshop website at [](https://jameshwade.github.io/build-a-chatbot/).
+You can access the workshop website [here](https://jameshwade.github.io/build-a-chatbot/).

 ## What You'll Learn